marcieltorres/fast-api-boilerplate-project/README.md

 # fast-api-boilerplate-project

-it's a simple and useful boilerplate for python projects using fast api framework
+it's a simple and useful boilerplate for python projects using FastAPI framework

 ## Technology and Resources